hpwit/I2SClocklessLedDriver/README.md

 This function put a pixel directly in the DMA buffer doing the transposition for RGBW leds

 **If you are using these two functions and use `showPixelsFirstTranpose()` it will not work as this function will erase the DMA buffer while transposing the entire led buffer**
+**When using the setPixelinBuffer functions the offsetdisplay are not taken, into account**

 To display the content of the DMA buffer directly use